LYL010-ADELA/napoleonic-cadaster-maps/src/parish-average-casa-size.md

 ```

 # Napoleonic Cadaster - Amount of portioned parcels.
-The heatmap display the amount of time "porzion" appeared in the registries associated to the parcels delimitation
+The heatmap display the average area of parcels that have the "casa" function per parish delimitation.

 ```js
 const parishData = FileAttachment("./data/1740_redrawn_parishes_cleaned_wikidata_standardised.geojson").json();